 As an author, you are also a copyright holder!
 It's important for you to know what rights you control for your work, and consider what rights publishers might need before signing any publishing agreements.
 Many publishing agreements require a complete transfer of copyright from you to the publisher, which means that you no longer have the ability to use your own work without permission.
-For more information about publishing agreements, visit the Scholarly Communication Library Guide.

 The copyrights for employees and students of Arizona State University, particularly employees, are affected by the Arizona Board of Regent's (ABOR) Intellectual Property Policy 6-908 (pdf).
 In general, this policy states that ABOR claims the rights to any intellectual property that is created by an employee in fulfilling their job responsibilities as a Work for Hire (pdf) under U.S. Copyright Law, with the following exceptions: